Giorgia Meloni: Foreign policy

 In July 2023, she had an official trip to the United States.
-On 27 July, Meloni visited the U.S. Capitol where she met with Speaker of the House Kevin McCarthy and Senate Majority Leader Chuck Schumer and Minority Leader Mitch McConnell.
-Later she met with U.S. president Joe Biden at the White House, where they discussed about many issues, including Ukraine, China, and Africa.
-They also talked about the strengthening of economic exchange between the two countries, trade relations between Europe and U.S., security policies and the forthcoming G7 Italian presidency.
-During the Gaza war, Meloni stated her support for "Israel's full right to defend itself in accordance with international law, and to live in peace".
+On 27 July, Meloni visited the U.S. Capitol where she met with Speaker of the House Kevin McCarthy, Senate Majority Leader Chuck Schumer and Minority Leader Mitch McConnell.
+Later she met with U.S. president Joe Biden at the White House, where they discussed many issues, including Ukraine, China, and Africa.
+They also talked about the strengthening of economic exchange between the two countries, trade relations between Europe and the U.S., security policies and the forthcoming G7 Italian presidency.
+After the start of the Gaza war, Meloni stated her support for "Israel's full right to defend itself in accordance with international law, and to live in peace".
 In October 2024, she condemned Israeli attacks on UNIFIL bases in Lebanon.